• home

 Location : Venice

-There are no activities planned for the final day and you are able to depart the accommodation at any time.
+There are no activities planned for today and you can depart the accommodation at any time.
 That doesn’t mean your adventure has to come to an end!
 As there is so much to see in Venice, you may want to consider extending your stay.
 There’s a range of Urban Adventures to embark on in Venice, including Cicchetti & Wine Tour, which takes you around the lanes and canals in search of the best of Venetian culture and wine.
-See urbanadventures.com/destination/Venice-tours for more information.
-If you would like to spend more time in Venice, we’ll be happy to organise additional accommodation (subject to availability).
+If you would like to spend more time in Venice, just get in touch with your booking agent.

 Reference : IT